willi-kappler/python_intro/docs/intro02/python_overview.rst

 * Lists: ``[[1, 2, 3], ("a", "b", "c"), 3.4, [(5, 5), (6, 6)]]``
 * Tuples: ``(("geo", 2), [7, -3.5, (9, 10)], "Einstein")``

-The differece between a list and a tuple is simple: list can be changed, but tuples not.
+The difference between a list and a tuple is simple: list can be changed, but tuples not.
 But tuples are faster in Python code.
 List access and creating a list is slower.

 External types (must be imported):